La diavolessa: Act 2

 The Countess has seen Dorina and her jealousy overcomes her again; she is angry with Poppone for the boorish treatment received (Aria: Chi son io, pensate prima / "Before, think about who I am").
 When the Countess leaves, Poppone speaks with the Count about the treasure in the cellar and reveals his attraction for Dorina; the Count panders to the strange behaviour of Poppone (Aria: Un tenero affetto / "A tender feeling").

 Falco advises Poppone to pay in advance the Turks for their help in discovering the treasure.
 Falco meets then Dorina and realizes that Poppone thinks she is the Countess; he advises Dorina to try to wangle as much as possible out of Poppone and for himself asks only a benign glance (Aria: Se con quell'occhio moro / "If with your brown eye").

 Dorina and Giannino meet Poppone with a precious ring and a purse full of money; they are convinced that Poppone will offer them the ring and the purse as a reward for searching the treasure, but the Count and the Countess appear and Poppone gives the gifts to these latter.
 The supposed Turks get offended and leave.
 Dorina and Giannino console Poppone and convince him to give them the ring and the purse (Aria: M'han lasciato in testamento / "I inherited from my forebears").
 Left alone with Dorina, Poppone makes advances to her, but Dorina, singing a Venetian song, replies that love is a very serious matter and leaves (Aria: Sior omo generoso / "My noble Sir").

 Poppone is astonished by the events and his surprise increases when Ghiandina announces that she wants to leave the house because she has realized that Poppone is in love with the Countess.
 Ghiandina however hopes to conquer again the love of Poppone (Aria: Donne belle, che bramate / "Nice women, who desire").

 Falco and Poppone meet again in the cellar.
 Poppone expects that the Turks will come to help him to find the treasure.
 Instead Dorina and Giannino appear, disguised as devils.
 They terrify Poppone, give him a good beating and force him to dig in vain in search of the treasure.
-Finally, Dorina and Giannino leave, while Poppone whishes long life to the devils (Finale: Spiriti erranti... / "Wandering spirits").
+Finally, Dorina and Giannino leave, while Poppone wishes long life to the devils (Finale: Spiriti erranti... / "Wandering spirits").